PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Approach

 \subsubsection{Metrics Retrieval}

 For each metric-component pair, we first retrieve all entities whose entity type is the same as the component type in the metric-component pair.
 Then, we search in the knowledge graph for all metrics entities that are reachable after two hops from these entities, i.e., all metrics which are associated through label-value pair entities.
 Subsequently, for these metrics, we use the BM25 algorithm~\cite{bm25} to compute and rank the correlation between the metric description in the metric-component pair and the descriptions of these metrics themselves.
 And we treat the top $k$ metrics ($k=10$ in this paper) among them as the candidate metrics.
-We choose multiple metrics because the user-queried metric may be derived from the computation of several real metrics, e.g., the request error rate is derived from the total number of requests and the number of request errors.
+We select multiple metrics because the metrics queried by users may be derived from the calculations of several real metrics (such metrics are typically referred to as derived metrics).
+For example, the request error rate is a derived metric that is calculated based on the total number of requests and the number of request errors.
+Based on our observations, a single derived metric usually involves 2-5 real metrics.
+We recommend that users determine the value of $k$ based on the system's scale and the observations of the derived metrics.
 Suppose that $n$ metric-component pairs are obtained after question parsing, then we will obtain no more than $nk$ candidate metrics in total.
 For some complex problems, we may get a large number of candidate metrics, which may make the final prompt exceed the token limit.
 Therefore, we prompt LLMs to select several most relevant metrics from the candidate metrics as the final retrieval result.
 And we adopt the same prompt design approach as in the question parsing phase.
+For the example shown in Figure~\ref{fig:motivation example}, we can get the metric $node\_memory\_MemAvailable\_bytes$ after the above steps.